'Black smoke billowing': Firefighters battling East Tamaki blaze

 Josh Law, an employee at the neighbouring Stihl shop, said he had looked out the showroom window to see "a whole lot of black smoke billowing" from the panelbeater's shop next door down a long driveway.

-Four fire trucks are at the scene, he said.
+At 1.45pm there were six fire trucks and a Hazmat vehicle at the scene, he said.
 "The smoke's simmered down now, it's light grey and not [billowing] as hard."

 Advertisement